 The data includes prescriptions issued not only by general practitioners, but also community and hospital clinics, dentists, and community nursing services.
 Therefore, it is expected that this dataset will contain any medicine that was either prescribed anywhere in England, or dispensed in the community in England.

-Similarly to the Prescribing dataset, the features and structure of the Dispensing dataset will be described as part of this project.
+Similarly to the GP dataset, the features and structure of the Dispensing dataset will be described as part of this project.

+Standard data sources

 Local general practice data (AMALFI)

 AMALFI is collecting data on medications and other features of interest from GP practices.
-Similarly to the Prescribing dataset, the GP data extract in AMALFI is not a direct copy of all the data entered in the electronic health record, but based on a pre-specified search query developed by experienced primary care physicians and focused on medications of interest to the trial.
+Similarly to the GP dataset, the GP data extract in AMALFI is not a direct copy of all the data entered in the electronic health record, but based on a pre-specified search query developed by experienced primary care physicians and focused on medications of interest to the trial.
 This search is created by compiling clinical codes and terms that represent a specific feature of interest into a group of individual queries, each represented by a collection of clinical codes; the system then returns any records matching the codes of interest, grouped by query (e.g. aspirin, statins, insulins, etc).
 These data are direct extracts of the local record and can be considered prescription (rather than dispensing) data.
 The data fields collected include the medication name, date, units prescribed, number of issues in course, and instructions to patients.

+NB: Although this is strictly speaking a RCD source, it will be considered as standard for comparison purposes since it was the established method used in this trial.

 Patient-reported medication (ORION-4)

 Concomitant medications for ORION-4 participants are recorded using electronic case report forms (eCRFs) at each study visit.
 All regular medications taken at the time of the visit are recorded using drop-down menus containing an in-house list of approximately 9,000 unique drug terms, or else by free text.
 The drug list is based on READ drug codes and additional bespoke drug codes assembled by researchers at CTSU, either for ORION-4 specifically or for previous trials.
 Each individual drug term has a unique in-house identifier (as well as a READ code if based on a READ concept).
-Free text entries are later assigned a pre-existent or new drug code.
+Free text entries are later assigned a pre-existing or new drug code.
 Doses are not recorded in ORION-4, except for statins.

 Definition of study outcomes

 The main aim of this study is to assess how RCD compares with standard methods for concomitant medication collection in RCTs, and which sources of RCD are preferred.
-Therefore, the primary outcomes will replicate the main questions of interest regarding concomitant medications in RECOVERY, AMALFI and ORION-4.
+Therefore, the primary outcomes will replicate the main questions of interest regarding concomitant medications in RECOVERY, AMALFI and ORION-4; in doing so, these outcomes will depict the potential use of RCD in different disease settings and trial stages (baseline and follow-up).

 Secondary outcomes will expand this assessment by exploring additional endpoints related to the primary outcomes and providing additional comparisons between data sources on broader categories of drugs in each trial.
 For secondary outcomes defined as treatment initiation, both proportions and time-to-event will be assessed to determine if any differences can be found between data sources when both a broad (proportion with a record in a specific time period) and strict (date of first record in that time period) definitions are used.